-- of a size and dimension that is useable and functional relative to the residential use (e.g. permanent or non-permanent); - b. directly accessible from the dwelling; - located to ensure residents of dwellings and C. neighbouring dwellings experience a high level of residential amenity; - d. free of objects or structures that reduce or limit functionality (e.g. air conditioning units, hot water systems etc); - where on the ground level, private and physically located away from and not adjacent to a road unless: - i. adjoining a laneway or other public spaces;
+- a. of a size, dimension and design that is attractive, usable and multi-functional relative to the residential use (e.g. permanent or non-permanent) enabled by generous building setbacks and separation; - b. directly accessible from the dwelling; - located to ensure residents of dwellings and neighbouring dwellings experience a high level of residential amenity; - free of objects or structures that reduce or limit functionality (e.g. air conditioning units, hot water systems etc); - e. where on the ground level is: - not located in the front setback space to maintain frontage landscaping and deep planting areas;